Kluvens/Computer-Science/Networking/transport-layer.md

 With connection-oriented protocols, we can create multiple connections and we can open multiple sockets in the server so that each of these processes can have its own end-to-end connection.
 This explains why we can have many windows in our desktop at the same time.

-UDP demultiplexing uses destination IP and port number

-TCP demultiplexing uses source and destination IP address and its port numbers

-Remember that in TCP there's always a welcoming socket.

 In the destination, the port number is the same but the socket number is different.